CiscoISE/terraform-provider-ciscoise/docs/data-sources/egress_matrix_cell.md

 subcategory: ""
 description: |-
   It performs read operation on EgressMatrixCell.
-  This data source allows the client to get an egress matrix cell by ID.
+  - This data source allows the client to get an egress matrix cell by ID.
-  This data source allows the client to get all the egress matrix cell.
+  - This data source allows the client to get all the egress matrix cell.
   Filter:
-  [sgtSrcValue, matrixStatus, description, sgtSrcName, sgtDstName, sgtDstValue] To search resources by using toDate column,follow the format:
+  [sgtSrcValue, matrixStatus, description, sgtSrcName, sgtDstName, sgtDstValue]
-  DD-MON-YY (Example:13-SEP-18)
-  Day or Year:GET /ers/config/guestuser/?filter=toDate.CONTAINS.13
-  Month:GET /ers/config/guestuser/?filter=toDate.CONTAINS.SEP
-  Date:GET /ers/config/guestuser/?filter=toDate.CONTAINS.13-SEP-18
   Sorting:
   [description, sgtSrcName, sgtDstName, sgtDstValue]
 ---